sbabic/swupdate/doc/source/swupdate.rst

 UARTS using a proprietary protocol.
 The software on the micro-controllers can be updated using the proprietary protocol.

-It is possible to extend swupdate writing a handler, that implements the part of the proprietary protocol to perform the upgrade on the micro-controller.
-The parser must recognize which image must be installed with the new handler, and swupdate will call the handler during the installation process.
+It is possible to extend SWUpdate writing a handler, that implements the part of the proprietary protocol to perform the upgrade on the micro-controller.
+The parser must recognize which image must be installed with the new handler, and SWUpdate will call the handler during the installation process.

 Handling configuration differences